-- economic and commercial instability risks, including those caused by sovereign and private debt default, corruption, and changes in local government laws, regulations and policies, such as those related to tariffs, sanctions and trade barriers (including tariffs imposed by the United States as well as - retaliatory tariffs imposed by China or other foreign entities), taxation, exchange controls, employment regulations and repatriation of assets or earnings; - geopolitical risks such as political instability, civil unrest, expropriation, nationalization of properties by a government, imposition of sanctions, and renegotiation or nullification of existing agreements; - war or terrorist activities; - kidnapping of personnel; - major public health issues such as an outbreak of a pandemic or epidemic (such as Sudden Acute Respiratory Syndrome, Avian Influenza, H7N9 virus, coronavirus (including the novel strain that surfaced in Wuhan, China in December 2019, which has resulted in travel restrictions and shutdown of certain businesses in the region) or the Ebola virus), which could cause disruptions in Arconic Corporation's operations or workforce or supply chain; - difficulties enforcing contractual rights and intellectual property, including a lack of remedies for misappropriation, in certain jurisdictions; - changes in trade and tax laws that may result in our customers being subjected to increased taxes, duties and tariffs and reduce their willingness to use our services in countries in which we are currently manufacturing their products; - rising labor costs; - labor unrest, including strikes; - compliance with antitrust and competition regulations; - compliance with foreign labor laws, which generally provide for increased notice, severance and consultation requirements compared to U.S. laws; - aggressive, selective or lax enforcement of laws and regulations by national governmental authorities;

-- compliance with the Foreign Corrupt Practices Act and other anti-bribery and corruption laws; - compliance with U.S. laws concerning trade, including the International Traffic in Arms Regulations, the Export Administration Regulations, and the sanctions, regulations and embargoes administered by the U.S. Department of Treasury's Office of Foreign Assets Control; - imposition of currency controls; and - adverse tax audit rulings.
+- economic and commercial instability risks, including those caused by sovereign and private debt default, corruption, and changes in local government laws, regulations and policies, such as those related to tariffs, sanctions and trade barriers (including tariffs imposed by the United States as well as - retaliatory tariffs imposed by China or other foreign entities), taxation, exchange controls, employment regulations and repatriation of assets or earnings; - geopolitical risks such as political instability, civil unrest, expropriation, nationalization of properties by a government, imposition of sanctions, and renegotiation or nullification of existing agreements; - war or terrorist activities; - kidnapping of personnel; - major public health issues such as an outbreak of a pandemic or epidemic (such as Sudden Acute Respiratory Syndrome, Avian Influenza, H7N9 virus, or the Ebola virus), which could cause disruptions in Arconic Corporation's operations or workforce; - difficulties enforcing contractual rights and intellectual property, including a lack of remedies for misappropriation, in certain jurisdictions; - changes in trade and tax laws that may result in our customers being subjected to increased taxes, duties and tariffs and reduce their willingness to use our services in countries in which we are currently manufacturing their products; - rising labor costs; - labor unrest, including strikes; - compliance with antitrust and competition regulations; - compliance with foreign labor laws, which generally provide for increased notice, severance and consultation requirements compared to U.S. laws; - aggressive, selective or lax enforcement of laws and regulations by national governmental authorities; - compliance with the Foreign Corrupt Practices Act and other anti-bribery and corruption laws; - compliance with U.S. laws concerning trade, including the International Traffic in Arms Regulations, the Export Administration Regulations, and the sanctions, regulations and embargoes administered by the U.S. Department of Treasury's Office of Foreign Assets Control; - imposition of currency controls; and - adverse tax audit rulings.